Skip to content

 Formalizing Environments

-).
+Vite 6 formalizes the concept of Environments.
+Until Vite 5, there were two implicit Environments (client, and optionally ssr).
 The new Environment API allows users and framework authors to create as many environments as needed to map the way their apps work in production.
 This new capability required a big internal refactoring, but a lot of effort has been placed on backward compatibility.
 The initial goal of Vite 6 is to move the ecosystem to the new major as smoothly as possible, delaying the adoption of these new experimental APIs until enough users have migrated and frameworks and plugin authors have validated the new design.

-environment, but it's not necessary to know of this concept when configuring Vite.
+For a simple SPA/MPA, no new APIs around environments are exposed to the config.
+Internally, Vite will apply the options to a client environment, but it's not necessary to know of this concept when configuring Vite.
 The config and behavior from Vite 5 should work seamlessly here.

-When we move to a typical server side rendered (SSR) app, we'll have two environments:
+When we move to a typical server-side rendered (SSR) app, we'll have two environments:

-: runs the app in the browser.server
+• client: runs the app in the browser.

-: runs the app in node (or other server runtimes) which renders pages before sending them to the browser.
+• server: runs the app in node (or other server runtimes) which renders pages before sending them to the browser.

 In dev, Vite executes the server code in the same Node process as the Vite dev server, giving a close approximation to the production environment.
-However, it is also possible for servers to run in other JS runtimes, like Cloudflare's workerd which have different constrains.
+However, it is also possible for servers to run in other JS runtimes, like Cloudflare's workerd which have different constraints.
 Modern apps may also run in more than two environments, e.g. a browser, a node server, and an edge server.
 Vite 5 didn't allow to properly represent these environments.

 Vite 6 allows users to configure their app during build and dev to map all of its environments.
 During dev, a single Vite dev server can now be used to run code in multiple different environments concurrently.
 The app source code is still transformed by Vite dev server.
 On top of the shared HTTP server, middlewares, resolved config, and plugins pipeline, the Vite dev server now has a set of independent dev environments.
 Each of them is configured to match the production environment as closely as possible, and is connected to a dev runtime where the code is executed (for workerd, the server code can now run in miniflare locally).
 In the client, the browser imports and executes the code.
 In other environments, a module runner fetches and evaluates the transformed code.